Paddy Fox: Recruiter

 From 1962 Fox served with the army's Recruiting Organisation.
 From August 1968 he served as a recruiter in Horden, near Peterlee in County Durham.
 Fox increased recruitment in the district, of around 20,000 people, from around 26 per year to 63 by the end of his first year and 112 per year by 1972.
 He was posted elsewhere in January 1973 but returned in October.
 In his absence recruitment had fallen but he found 34 new recruits in his first six months back in the post.
 Fox was discharged in 1988, having reached 37 years of service and attained the rank of staff sergeant.
 In a twenty-year period he had recruited 2,000 men to his regiment, becoming the army's most successful recruiting sergeant.

 Fox's service as a recruiter was recognised with the award of the British Empire Medal (BEM) in the 1975 Birthday Honours and the Meritorious Service Medal in 1984.
-He also had a Army Long Service and Good Conduct Medal and bar.
+He also had an Army Long Service and Good Conduct Medal and bar.
 The nomination statement for the BEM said that Fox set a "splendid example of the Army to the public".
 He was noted for organising coach trips to allow a recruit's family to attend their passing out parade and frequently spoke at local schools.
 His office was often visited by local soldiers, home on leave.
 Such was his effect on the recruits that they became known locally as "Pad's Army".
 Fox received several gifts from Peterlee Town Council for his work as a recruiter.